Install OpenCilk

 within the current working directory.

-Extracting the tarball as above is equivalent to running the corresponding shell script with options
+Extracting the tarball as above is equivalent to running the corresponding

---skip-license --include-subdir
+shell archive with options --skip-license --include-subdir

 Docker image

-OpenCilk C and C++ compilers are available as clang
+The OpenCilk C and C++ compilers are available as clang

 and clang++